-- 10.3 When recording information, we will: - 1.
-Be aware that any records made may well be used in subsequent investigations and possible court hearings. - 2.
-Make detailed notes at the time or immediately afterwards; record the date, time, place and context of disclosure or concern.
-Record facts and what was said but not your assumption or interpretation. - 3.
-If it is observation of bruising or an injury record the detail, e.g., "right arm above elbow". - 4.
-Use skin / body maps if necessary. - 5.
-Not take photographs. - 6.
-Note the non-verbal behaviour and the key words in the language used by the child but do not to translate into 'adult language'. - 7.
-Record the date, time and location where the notes were made and if anyone else was present. - 8.
-Pass the notes/ alert via CPOMS as soon as possible to the Designated Safeguarding Lead. - 10.4 Reporting Forms - 1.
-Reporting forms will be readily available to all staff who may require them.
+- 1. Reporting forms will be readily available to all staff who may require them.
 Staff should not have to print forms off before being able to complete them. - 2.
 Reporting forms will be located together with the latest copies of Keeping Children Safe in Education, Confidential Reporting Policy and the schools' child protection and safeguarding policy, at various easily accessible points through the school. - 3.
+Annex's 6, 7 & 8 below provides specimen suggested forms, chronologies and skin/body maps for the recording of information. - 4.
 Even where we have a computerised safeguarding system, we will still have paper reporting forms readily available to all staff, so they record concerns as soon as possible.
-(For example, where the computer system is 'down' or where the member of staff cannot gain access quickly to record the disclosure immediately.) - 4.
+(For example, where the computer system is 'down' or where the member of staff cannot gain access quickly to record the disclosure immediately.) - 5.
 All paper records will be retained as per the record keeping section below.
 Where an electronic system is in operation, paper records of any disclosures by a child or record made by a staff member relating to a disclosure will be uploaded and the original paper record also retained.

-10.5 Support for staff
+Support for staff

 - 1. It is recognised that staff working in a school who have become involved with a child who has suffered harm or appears to be likely to suffer harm may find the situation stressful and upsetting. - 2.
 The school will support such staff by providing an opportunity to talk through their anxieties with the designated safeguarding lead and to seek further support as appropriate.
-WSCC school staff have access to a free, 24/7 and confidential counselling service, via the employee assistance programme. - 10.6 Female Genital Mutilation (FGM)
+WSCC school staff have access to a free, 24/7 and confidential counselling service, via the employee assistance programme.

+Female Genital Mutilation (FGM)